These are the Best Android Tablets to buy in 2022

 While it’s not up to spec for anything really demanding, it’s still one of the best Android tablets for kids, as it allows them to get games, watch educational videos, and more.
 Note that this also does not have the Google Play Store on it.

 Wait, what is a phone doing on this list?
 Well, it does technically count as a small tablet as well, as the phone unfolds to reveal a 7.6-inch internal display.
 In fact, Samsung is clearly playing that game here, as these phones with large foldable displays blur the line between a phone and a tablet more than ever.
-Especially now that the Galaxy Z Fold 2 has fixed many of the flaws that plagued the first-gen Galaxy Fold, this should be a good option for people actually looking for a smaller tablet with top-of-the-line specifications—and don’t really bat an eye at expensive stuff.
+Especially now that the Galaxy Z Fold 3 has fixed many of the flaws that plagued the first-gen Galaxy Fold and the Z Fold 2, this should be a good option for people actually looking for a smaller tablet with top-of-the-line specifications—and don’t really bat an eye at expensive stuff.

 It’s one of the best Android tablets and, incidentally, one of the best Android phones as well.
 That’s foldables for you.